 Similarly, consider the process of downloading music.
 In many cases, music files, such as MP3s, are "locked" for distribution and can play only on the devices onto which they were downloaded.
 (Apple's iTunes Music Store is a notable exception, offering many songs as "DRM Free," meaning without any DRM restrictions.)

 The goal of DRM is, broadly speaking, to prevent any unauthorized copyright infringement efforts of protected works.
 DRM is ordinarily accomplished through embedded code or other technological gate-keeping to impede infringement.

 Initially, DRM technologies were created solely to prevent copying of software, but since the late 1990s they have been used in regard to other creative works, such as music, books, databases, and movies.
 DRMs are implemented at the discretion of the copyright owner.

-Circumventing DRM is not excused just because DRM-cracking tools are widenly available.
-In a 2010 case, Apple sued a company that had circumvented its DRM system.
-The defendant company argued in defense that tools for cracking the DRM were widely available and that therefore, the DRM itself was so ineffective as to be meaningless.
-The court disagreed and held that if the DRM could not be circumvented without outside information or tools, it would be considered as effective DRM.
-Apple Inc. v.
-Psystar Corp., 673 F. Supp.
-2d 931 (N.D.
-Cal.
-2009).
+Circumventing DRM is not excused just because DRM-cracking tools may be widely available.
+In a 2010 case, Apple Inc. v.
+Psystar Corp., Apple sued a company that had circumvented its DRM system.
+The defendant company argued that tools for cracking the DRM were widely available and that therefore, the DRM itself was so ineffective as to be meaningless.
+The court disagreed. saying that if the DRM could not be circumvented without outside information or tools, it would be considered as effective DRM.

-The Library of Congress issued rules in 2010 stating that wireless phone owners could break access controls on their phones in order to switch wireless carriers.
-Other rules issued: computer users could bypass security dongles if the dongle no longer works and can’t be replaced; users of eBook readers could break digital locks to use read-aloud software, and educators and filmmakers could circumvent DVD protection for noncommercial purposes.
+For example, the Library of Congress issued rules in 2010 stating that wireless phone owners could break access controls on their phones in order to switch wireless carriers.
+Other rules issued more recently provide that computer users could bypass security dongles if the dongle no longer works and can’t be replaced, that users of eBook readers could break digital locks to use read-aloud software, and that educators and filmmakers could circumvent DVD protection for noncommercial purposes.